A Boy's Own ending

 A dramatic finish in Melbourne kept England's hopes alive in the series.
-By the time Australia's last pair of Allan Border and Jeff Thomson had put on 70, the Ashes seemed to be on their way back Down Under.
+By the time Australia's last pair of Allan Border and Jeff Thomson had put on 70, the Ashes seemed to be on their way back down under.
 But eventually Ian Botham found the edge of Thommo's bat, and though Chris Tavaré spilled the catch at slip, Geoff Miller pouched the rebound.
 A real Boy's Own ending had won the match by just three runs, equalling the smallest margin of victory in any Test at the time.
 Ultimately it didn't affect the destination of the urn: England had pulled back to 2-1 but couldn't square the series in the final Test.

 Sri Lanka's first Test win in South Africa ended a spell of a year and a half without a victory in the format - since Muttiah Muralitharan retired.
 After losing by an innings in Centurion, Sri Lanka arrived in Durban, where they put up 338 in the first innings, in the face of an inspired performance by debutant fast bowler Marchant de Lange, who took seven wickets.
-South Africa collapsed in their reply, to the unlikely left-arm pace and spin pair of Chanaka Welegedara and Rangana Herath, Kumar Sangakkara scored his first hundred in the country, and South Africa then fell in a heap again (Jacques Kallis got his first pair in Tests), losing by 208 runs.
+South Africa collapsed in their reply, to the unlikely left-arm pace-and-spin pair of Chanaka Welegedara and Rangana Herath, Kumar Sangakkara scored his first hundred in the country, and South Africa then fell in a heap again (Jacques Kallis got his first pair in Tests), losing by 208 runs.

 Another last-wicket stand in Melbourne, and this time it brought the result Australia wanted.
 Craig McDermott and Mike Whitney survived the last 29 balls to draw the final Test match against New Zealand and give Allan Border his first series win as captain at the eighth attempt.

-Sydney Barnes completed figures of 8 for 56 and 9 for 103 in Johannesburg, the best Test return until Jim Laker took 19 against Australia at Old Trafford in 1956, and still the second-best ever.
+Sydney Barnes completed figures of 8 for 56 and 9 for 103 in Johannesburg, the best Test return in a match until Jim Laker took 19 against Australia at Old Trafford in 1956, and still the second-best ever.
 Two years ago, on the same day, Barnes had the match in the bag on the first day at the MCG, when he took four wickets for one run in his first five overs.
 A devastating bowler even at 40, Barnes finished with 49 wickets in only four Tests in this his last series.
 Typically, he refused to play in the fifth Test because accommodation hadn't been provided for his wife.
 Arguably the greatest bowler of all time, and very much his own man.

 That great Test rarity: a Donald duck.
 In Melbourne, facing his first ball of the infamous Bodyline series (he missed the opening Test because of a contractual row), Don Bradman dragged it onto his stumps.
 A stunned silence accompanied him back to the pavilion.
 It was the only Test wicket Bill Bowes ever took in Australia, but the one he and England wanted.
-Bradman hit a hundred in the second innings as Australia achieved their only win of a traumatic series.
+Bradman hit a hundred in the second innings, as Australia achieved their only win of a traumatic series.

 Melbourne again, this time for a match-winning spell of legspin.
 Shane Warne's spell of 7 for 21 in less than 15 overs gave Australia a 1-0 lead over West Indies.